-Particulars March 31, 2024 March 31, 2023
+Particulars March 31, 2025 March 31, 2024

 Financial Assets:

-Loans 27.91 129.70
+Loans - 27.91

+Finance lease receivables - -

-Other financial assets 38.59 130.21
+Other financial assets 313.68 38.59

-Total 66.50 259.91
+Total 313.68 66.50

 37. Additional capital disclosures

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium, all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholder value and support its strategies and operating requirements.
 The key objective of the Company's capital management is to ensure that it maintains a stable capital structure with a focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
 The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
 The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks.